 Before long, Pat was leading the group in local dance halls.
 A sophomore at a Lake Charles Catholic high school, he was given a chance to fill Cormier's shoes; while he was a novice in the frenzied atmosphere of Cajun dance halls, he became, at the age of 15, a Sundown Playboy.2 Only a school kid at the time, Savant was a young accordion prodigy, meeting Lionel Cormier minutes before he died.
 So he was rather surprised when he was invited to step in and fill Lionel’s big shoes.5 He and his group including Lionel's son, Lesa Cormier on drums, Wallace "Red" Touchet on fiddle, Darrell Higginbotham on voclas and guitar, Danny Cormier on bass and Larry Miller on steel, landed four songs on tape at Swallow studios for their next release 45 release.

-Pat, known to be an aficionado of all things British, convinced Lesa and Swallow records producer Floyd Soileau to send a copy of the 45 RPM with a letter to George Harrison of The Beatles in 1971.1 Savant was responsible for the Apple recording, because he’d noticed that the record bins in K-Mart were filled with Apple product, so he mailed a copy of the single addressed ‘The Beatles, London, England’.5 Either Ringo or George was in charge of finding talent for their Apple Records label.
-According to Darrell's son David,
+After a recording session with Floyd Soileau at Swallow Records, Pat Savant was in the record shop talking with another teenager about the group's latest recording efforts when the other youngster wondered aloud what the attitude of the famous Beatles would be towards this style of French music.6 Pat, known to be an aficionado of all things British, convinced Lesa and Swallow records producer Floyd Soileau to send a copy of the 45 RPM with a letter to George Harrison of The Beatles in 1971.1 He also noticed that the record bins in K-Mart were filled with Apple product, so he mailed a copy of the single addressed ‘The Beatles, London, England’.5 According to Darrell's son David,

 Pat sent a copy of the recording to the Beatles' George Harrison as a joke.
 The joke turned out to be on Pat because George Harrison sent a letter back asking for permission to release it on the "Apple label".

 According to legend, George Harrison heard the record and loved it.
-Either George or Ringo wrote back within two weeks to say that Apple would put out the single over the pond.5 The response came as a surprise to everyone.
+Apple Record's A&R manager Tony King wrote back within two weeks to say that Apple would put out the single over the pond.5,6 The response came as a surprise to everyone.
 According to Floyd Soileau,

 It was a typical French group from Lake Charles, typical record, there was no big thing about it.
 Even when I had a call from Apple's New York office, I still couldn't believe what was happening.
 I have a back-page ad they ran in Billboard,.
 I've got the sample promotion kit 'Back to Mono' with the 78 copy and the 45 copy and the promo stuff they had inside.
 And I love to tell the story because it's one of the carziest things that can happen in this business.4